HOW TO SIMULATE BEING A SAILOR

 Now, who’s ready to go back to sea?

 This entry was posted on January 19, 2014 by R.B.
-Bailey Jr. It was filed under Careers, Military, Patriotism, People, Social Media and was tagged with facebook, Far East, Helen Keller, Navy, R.B.Bailey Jr, Reveille, Ronald Reagan, United States, USS Ronald Reagan, water heater.
+Bailey Jr. It was filed under Careers, Military, Patriotism, People, Social Media and was tagged with facebook, Far East, Helen Keller, Navy, Peanut butter and jelly sandwich, R.B.Bailey Jr, Reveille, Ronald Reagan, Skippy, United States, USS Ronald Reagan, water heater.